- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 Help Children with Self-Care and Hygiene

-When accidents happen, prepare yourself to help the child clean up and change clothes.
+Once you know an accident has happened, prepare yourself to help the child clean up and change clothes.
 A space for changing the child is important.
 You must be sure to keep the changing space, the child, and yourself clean.
 Follow these steps:

 - Wash your hands.